 DISCUSSION

 In this community-based cluster-randomised trial from South Africa, we report the impact of two approaches to peer-based HIVST distribution on uptake of biomedical HIV prevention in adolescent girls and young women, comparing the HIVST arms against a peer-based standard of care arm promoting standard HIV testing services.
-We found that whilst peer-based HIVST distribution reached large numbers of young people, it did not increase demand for PrEP/ART.
-Incentivised social network distribution efficiently reached large numbers of young people with HIVST and health promotion material but resulted in fewer linkages compared to PrEP/ART promotion by peer navigators, making this one of the first trials to suggest that direct approach by trained peers is effective in mobilising demand for biomedical HIV prevention in young people.
+We found that peer-based HIVST distribution did not increase demand for PrEP/ART, despite reaching large numbers of young people, it.
+Incentivised social network distribution reached large numbers of young people with HIVST and health promotion material but resulted in fewer linkages compared to PrEP/ART promotion by peer navigators, making this one of the first trials to suggest that a direct approach by trained peers is effective in mobilising demand for biomedical HIV prevention in young people.
 Although incentivized social network models of HIVST distribution resulted in fewer linkages compared to direct mobilization, peer-navigators spent substantially less time interacting with young people, resulting in the highest linkage rates when peer-navigator hours of implementation were used as the denominator.
-These findings suggest that incentivized peer network models may offer a cost effective way to reach young people with HIV testing, if used alongside trained peer-led activities to attract and engage young people with HIV prevention.
+These findings suggest that incentivized peer network models may have a place in distributing HIV testing, if used alongside trained peer-led activities to attract and engage young people with HIV prevention.

 We found that oral-based HIVST was an efficient and acceptable way to reach young people with HIV testing in this rural setting.
 Peer-navigators managed to distribute over 6,000 HIVST either directly or through social networks over a period of 6 months, potentially reaching the majority of the 8,000 young people aged 18-30 residing in their areas with minimal social harm38.
-Our findings from rural South Africa replicate findings from studies elsewhere in sub-Saharan Africa that showed that community-based distribution of HIVST is an effective and acceptable tool to reach young people with HIV testting14 15 17 18.
-HIVST has the potential to efficiently and rapidly enable young people to explore their candidacy for HIV care and prevention in privacy7 12.
+Our findings from rural South Africa replicate findings from studies elsewhere in sub-Saharan Africa that showed that community-based distribution of HIVST is an acceptable tool to reach young people with HIV testing14 15 17 18.
+HIVST has the potential to enable young people to explore their candidacy for HIV care and prevention in privacy7 12.

 Disappointingly, we did not show that HIVST independently mobilised demand for biomedical prevention.
 Whilst knowledge of HIV status is the gateway into the cascade of care and prevention, it may not be sufficient to link young people to care and prevention.
-Previous work from ours and other settings has highlighted the barriers young people face in linking to HIV care and PrEP7 9-12 22 41.
+Previous work from our and other settings has highlighted the barriers young people face in linking to HIV care and PrEP7 9-12 22 41.
 To overcome these barriers, we chose to provide PrEP through youth-friendly sexual and reproductive health services designed to be neutral to client HIV status or gender.
 However, our process evaluation revealed other social barriers to PrEP uptake, such as the fear of stigma and discrimination from family members, inadvertent disclosure of sexual activity and fear of side effects38.
 These barriers mirror those described in PrEP demonstration projects across South Africa and suggest that HIVST as a tool to mobilise demand for PrEP may need to be used alongside other intervention to attract and engage young people22.

 HIVST could mobilise demand for VMMC in men19 42.
 Whilst all young men who linked to our clinics through the trial were referred for VMMC, our study design was not able to ascertain whether they did indeed undergo the procedure.
 Further work is planned to explore whether or not exposure to HIV self-testing through the trial was associated with uptake of VMMC and to explore this model further.